rootstrap/blog/content/White or black hat? - Pablo Blanco.md

 error in the code, a failure in the testing stage or an incorrect configuration in a production environment, there are plenty of reasons to achieve a high degree of vulnerability.
-The real thing is that these types of vulnerabilities can cause large losses both financial or reputational to an organization.
+The real thing is that these types of vulnerabilities can cause large losses to an organization, both financial or reputational.

 For these reasons, organizations should carry out constant **VA** (vulnerability assessment) on the products they launch, as well as recognize this process as